Brielle & Ariana Biermann Look Almost Identical In New Instagram Pics: ‘Brunette Biermanns’

 Brielle tagged multiple hairstylists in the first picture.

 Within five hours of going live, Brielle’s post had garnered over 58,900 likes and more than 500 comments.
-Their mother, Don’t Be Tardy star Kim Zolciak-Biermann, was one of the many people that liked and commented on Brielle’s lastest share.
+Their mother, Don’t Be Tardy star Kim Zolciak-Biermann, was one of the many people that liked and commented on Brielle’s latest share.

 Kim wrote “my girls” in the comments section alongside two heart-eyes emoji.